GrantMeStrength/PicoArm/gettingstarted.md

 ## Developing on the Mac and PC

 Well!
 If I had just kept reading the [Instructions](https://datasheets.raspberrypi.org/pico/getting-started-with-pico.pdf), I would have seen that there are guides for installing on Mac, using Brew.
 There's also a Windows version of the environment (but it doesn't use WSL).
-That would have saved me an hour of installation time..
+That would have saved me an hour of installation time.. that said the Mac instructions did not work for me (yet).

+## Wait.. is this C or Assembler?

+Yeah, turns out this is for C. I wonder how to do assembly language?
+Hmm.